dnbaumgartner/XPilotView/README.md

     "yawCurvature": "1.5"
 }
 ```
-Note that there are two additional preferences not shown in the Preferences Panel: **targetHeadAngle** and **targetViewAngle**.
-The values for these settings are in degrees of yaw rotation.
+Note that there are two additional preferences not shown in the GUI Preferences Panel: **targetHeadAngle** and **targetViewAngle**.
+The values for these settings are in degrees of rotation for both yaw and pitch.
 These settings map a head yaw angle to a corresponding view yaw angle such that, in the default setting, a head movement to 20 degrees from center will result in a view movement to 90 degrees from center.
 Because of the nonlinear transfer function described earlier, the view offcenter angle of 90 will occur exactly at a head offcenter angle of 20 and any other deflection relationships will depend on the values of the curvature settings.

 ## Parts List